OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 }
 ```

-- Add the HTTP response header `Referrer-Policy: no-referrer` to every HTTP responses send by the application ([Header Referrer-Policy information](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#rp).
-This configuration will ensure that no referrer information is sent along with requests from page.
+- Add the HTTP response header `Referrer-Policy: no-referrer` to every HTTP response sent by the application ([Header Referrer-Policy information](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#rp).
+This configuration will ensure that no referrer information is sent along with requests from the page.

 Compatibility matrix: